-To find the export settings of your project, click on the Export button in the top right corner of the application.
+To find the export settings of your project, click on the Export button in the top right corner of the application, and choose SVG from the options.

 You can also view here how these options actually work using the preview window on the left side of the export panel.
 Don't forget to Refresh the preview if you make changes.